Tech Brew Ride Home

 Apple named John Ternus as its next CEO, with Tim Cook stepping up to executive chairman on September 1.
 Amazon agrees to invest up to $25B more in Anthropic, Bezos' Project Prometheus nears a $10B raise, and SpaceX's IPO prospectus reveals Musk's power moves.
 John Ternus, senior VP of Hardware Engineering, will become Apple's next CEO on September 1; Tim Cook will become executive chairman of Apple's board (CNBC) Amazon agrees to invest up to $25B in Anthropic, on top of the $8B that it has alr

-- Intelligent reportRobots Winning The (Literal) Race
+- Intelligent ReportRobots Winning The (Literal) Race

 Published Apr 20, 2026